riklus/resume/README.md

 # resume
 My résumé written in HTML and CSS.
+PDF Exportable.
+Might not be complete, check out my [LinkedIn](https://www.linkedin.com/in/riccardo-lussana/?locale=en_US) for more.

-PDF Exportable. © 2022 Riccardo Lussana
+© 2022 Riccardo Lussana